 Development and consumption

-- Creating and running a load script that defines what data to load into the app.
+In QlikView this involves creating and running a load script that defines what data to load into the app.
 The load script pulls data from one or several data sources into the app, and then creates the data model that is the foundation for all analysis.

 Traditionally, these two steps have been made by a dedicated business intelligence expert who is not the primary consumer of the data.
 The primary consumer of data is a business user who consumes the app.
 This scenario is often referred to as guided analytics, since the business user is guided to some extent in what data to analyze.
 Consumers are not, however, guided in what selections to make.
 They still have total freedom to select anything in the app and in any order.